aj-tools-repo/anti-afk/README.md

 ## Example

-Below is the simple example to call the module for 10 minutes (run_duration: Run for 10 minutes).
+Below is the simple example to call the module for 10 minutes (run_duration: 10 minutes).

 ```bash
 from anti_afk.anti_afk import AntiAFK